Common product ingredients are often discussed in the news – below is the L Brands’ perspective on some you may have heard about.

 In an article published in the July/August 2009 edition of the peer-reviewed Journal of Cosmetic Science, FDA scientists reported that they had developed and employed a highly sensitive and rigorous testing method to analyze the total lead content in a broad selection of lipsticks sold in the U.S. and found the any present lead levels are safe and well below recommended limits set by international regulatory and public health authorities.
 Like other leading lipsticks on the market, some of L Brands’ lipsticks contain insignificant trace amounts of lead.

-L Brands has made the commitment to remove microbeads -- any intentionally added, 5 mm or less, water insoluble, solid plastic particle used to exfoliate or cleanse -- from our hand soaps and scrubs in 2016 for all of our brands.
+In 2016, L Brands reformulated all of our products to no longer contain microbeads (any intentionally added, 5 mm or less, water insoluble, solid plastic particle used to exfoliate or cleanse).

 Parabens are safe and approved for use in many of the major international markets including the United States, Canada and the European Union.